By Renata Leite, FootballPredictions.NET, 17:25 11/08/2020

 - The UEFA Champions League - The top teams in all the European leagues qualify for the Champions League, widely considered the most prestigious trophy in club football.

 The Champions League takes place simultaneously with the national leagues, and teams fly across the European continent playing each other.
-So, for example, Manchester City has played games in places like Barcelona, Milan and Paris.
+So, for example, Manchester City has played games in places like Barcelona, Milan and Lyon.

 - The Club World Cup - This is an annual competition featuring 32 teams from all across the world.
 It takes place in a different location annually and features seven champion teams from six confederations.